bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 | 2136 | Port for connecting to other peer bitmarkd nodes |
 | 2135 | Port for publishing blockchain events            |
 | 2130 | Port for Bitmark node RPC serve                  |
-When running bitmark-node, user can make sure ports are opened with the following commands.
+When running bitmark node container, user can make sure ports are opened with the following commands.

 netcat -v [Your Public IP] 2136